‘Shamrock’ zone offense unlucky for defenses

-This is an excellent offense to use when you have two good post players who can play in either the low or high post and are capable of posting up driving passing or hitting a short-range jump shot from the foul line.
+This is an excellent offense to use when you have two good post players who can play in either the low or high post, and both are capable of posting up, driving, passing, or hitting a short-range jump shot from the foul line.

-The wing players must move well without the ball read the holes in the zone and be in triple-threat position when they receive a pass.
-Upon receiving a pass a wing player must be prepared to dribble penetrate shoot drive and dish pass into the post or quickly reverse the ball on the perimeter.
+The wing players must move well without the ball.
+They also must read holes in the zone and be in triple-threat position when receiving a pass.
+Upon receiving a pass, a wing player must be prepared to dribble, penetrate, shoot, drive and dish, pass into the post, or quickly reverse the ball on the perimeter.

 Ball movement is the key to the Shamrock zone offense.
-If a player holds the ball for too long it gives the defensive players time to re-position themselves and cut down the passing lanes thereby stagnating the offensive attack.
+If a player holds the ball too long, it gives defenders time to reposition.
+That cuts down on passing lanes, thereby stagnating the offensive attack.

-From a 3-out 2-in set the point guard (1) handles the ball on top.
+From a three-out, two-in set, the point guard (1) handles the ball on top.
 It’s the responsibility of the wing players (2 and 3) to get open and initiate the offense.
 4 and 5 set up below the zone along the baseline.
 1 enters the ball to either 2 or 3 on the wing.
-For purposes of this article we’ll have the initial entry pass be made to 2.
+For purposes of this article, we’ll have the initial entry pass be made to 2.

-DIAGRAM 2: After making the entry pass to the wing 1 follows the pass and sets a screen for 2 on the top defender on the ball side of the zone.
+DIAGRAM 2: After making the entry pass to the wing, 1 follows the pass and sets a screen for 2 on the top defender on the ball side of the zone.
 3 breaks to the top of the key.
-5 cuts along the baseline to the ball side and momentarily overloads the zone but eventually drifts back into the original position.
+5 cuts along the baseline to the ball side and momentarily overloads the zone, but they eventually drift back into the original position.

 4 and 5 position themselves according to the initial pass.
-If the bottom defenders both step up to help stop 2’s dribble drive 2 looks to dump it down low to either post player.
-If the drive is cut off then 2 backs the ball back out to the wing.
+If the bottom defenders both step up to help stop 2’s dribble-drive, 2 looks to dump it down low to either post player.
+If the drive is cut off, 2 backs the ball back out to the wing.

-DIAGRAM 4: Post Player Movements.
-To make the initial overload even more effective the post players must communicate with one another when the ball is passed to the wing.
-If 5 slides along the baseline (as shown in Diagram 2) to the ball-side low post then 4 breaks up to the ball-side elbow setting up in the high post.
+DIAGRAM 4: Post player movements.
+To make the initial overload even more effective, the post players must communicate with one another when the ball is passed to the wing.
+If 5 slides along the baseline (as shown in Diagram 2) to the ball-side low post, 4 breaks up to the ball-side elbow setting up in the high post.

 Now the zone is overloaded to the ball side.
 2 passes the ball to 1 in the corner.

 3 fills the spot vacated by 2 and looks for the pass back from 1.
-If 3 receives the pass he or she can shoot or swing the ball over to 2 on the weak side.
+If 3 receives the pass, they can shoot or swing the ball to 2 on the weak side.

-B. Passing to 4 in the high post.
-If 4 receives the pass on the ball-side elbow he or she can drive shoot a quick elbow jumper or if double-teamed look to dump it in to 5 in the low block.
+- Pass to 4 in the high post.
+If 4 receives the pass on the ball-side elbow, he or she can drive, shoot a quick elbow jumper, or, if double-teamed, look to dump it in to 5 in the low block.

-D. Entry Pass To 5 In The Low Post.
-Due to the positioning of the defense 5 may be open for a 1-on-1 opportunity against the defender in the low post.
+- Entry pass to 5 in the low post.
+Due to the positioning of the defense, 5 may be open for a 1-on-1 opportunity against the defender in the low post.

-The post players follow whatever pass is made and must always occupy the zone defenders on the top.
+The post players follow the pass and must always occupy the zone defenders on the top.

-When the ball is reversed to weak side your players must react instantly to overload that side of the floor.
+When reversing the ball to the weak side, players must react instantly to overload that side of the floor.

 There are several options that help to keep this offense from becoming too predictable.

-DIAGRAM 10: Passing Option (B).
-3 hands the ball off to 1 and sets a screen on the top defender on the ball side.
+DIAGRAM 10: Passing option (B).
+3 hands off to 1 and sets a screen on the top defender on the ball side.
 1 receives the handoff and looks for a quick 3-point shot.
-If 1 cannot get a clean handoff from 3 he or she cuts hard to the ball-side corner and the offense resumes as normal.
+If 1 cannot get a clean handoff from 3, they cut to the ball-side corner.
+The offense resumes as normal.

-DIAGRAM 12: Reversal Option (B).
-After 3 sets the screen he or she pops out to the weak-side wing area and the offense continues until the weak side becomes overloaded.
+DIAGRAM 12: Reversal option (B).
+After 3 sets the screen, he or she pops out to the weak-side wing area.
+The offense continues until the weak side becomes overloaded.

-1 either throws a skip pass to 3 on the weak side makes an entry pass to 5 in the low post or passes the ball back out to 2 on the wing and the offense runs the same as before.
+1 either throws a skip pass to 3 on the weak side; makes an entry pass to 5 in the low post; or passes the ball back out to 2 on the wing.
+The offense can then resume its attack.

-Ball fakes quick passing and dribble-drives also help to momentarily freeze the defense and result in open shots or passing opportunities.
+- Ball fakes, quick passing and dribble-drives help to momentarily freeze the defense.
+They also result in open shots or passing opportunities.

-Post players must work together with their cuts and movements.
-If the player in the high post is able to drive against the zone the low post player almost always becomes open when the help defense steps up to stop the penetration.
+- Post players must work together with their cuts and movements.
+If the player in the high post can drive, the low-post player almost always becomes open when the help defense steps up to stop the penetration.